ecomplus/storefront/README.md

 It's possible to use as many pages as you want, and you can choose any filenames.

-#### `/template/views/pages/_cms`

-EJS views for
-[folder collections](https://www.netlifycms.org/docs/collection-types/#folder-collections),
-witch produces multiple slugs.
+You may want to add a `#cms` folder inside pages directory, this folder should contain EJS views for [folder collections](https://www.netlifycms.org/docs/collection-types/#folder-collections), witch produces multiple slugs.

-For example, for a blog folder collection on folder `content/blog-posts`, you should have a view `_cms/blog-posts.ejs`, it will generate an HTML page for each post saved by CMS.
+For example, for a blog folder collection on folder `content/blog`, you should have a view `#cms/blog.ejs`, it will generate an HTML page for each post saved by CMS.

 ## Deploy with Netlify